fasferraz/eNB/README.md

 ```

 Many variables needed for SA1P and NAS are defined inside the *session_dict_initialization* function.
-You can change them to meet your onwn needs.
+You can change them to meet your own needs.

 When you call the scritp these are the options available: